 Identification of older animals

-Horses born between 1 July 2009 and 30 September 2018 need to be microchipped with a unique number that is matched to the owner's contact details, and a passport.
+Since 1 October 2020 horses, regardless of age, need to be microchipped with a unique number that is matched to the owner's contact details and a passport.
+You can be fined if your horse is not microchipped.

-Horse owners can log in to the 'ChipChecker' at the Equine Register, enter their horse's microchip number and check that the centrally registered information about their horse is correct and up to date.
+Horse owners can use the Chipchecker on the Central Equine Database.
+You enter the horse's microchip number and check that the centrally registered information about the horse is correct and up to date.
 If anything is incorrect, you should contact the IB to rectify.

 Foals need to be microchipped with a unique number that is matched to the owner's contact details, as well as getting a passport.
 This must be done before the foal is six months old or by 30 November in the year it is born, whichever is later.
 However, foals will need to be microchipped and get a passport earlier if they are to be sold before this time limit has elapsed.